wizzardx/manies_maintenance_manager/docs/index.rst

 ..
-Manies Maintenance Manager documentation master file, created by sphinx-quickstart.
+Marnie's Maintenance Manager documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Manies Maintenance Manager's documentation!
+Welcome to Marnie's Maintenance Manager's documentation!
 ======================================================================

 .. toctree::